- What is the Day of Digital Scholarship?

 Do I have to post my work on the Incubator in order to present?

-You can certainly present without uploading your work to the Incubator; however, we’d encourage you to consider it as it offers a means to share your work more widely with our campus community.
+Presenters are not required to post their work on the Incubator; however, we’d encourage you to consider doing so, as it offers a means to share your work more widely with our campus community.
 We offer guidance on how to protect your work with a Creative Commons license so that you can share your work under terms you are comfortable with.
 You can contact Amy Harrell (amy.harrell@trincoll.edu) with any questions.